Skip to main content

 Families work in partnership with Habitat Worcester, volunteers, and the local community to build their homes.
 Habitat Worcester at times functions both as a construction company and mortgage company.
 In some cases, Habitat partners with approved third party lenders such as the USDA to access financing programs to enable the homes to be built.
 Families pay back the cost to build their homes via monthly mortgage payments that on average last for 25 – 30 years.
 The cost to build is lower than market average due in part to volunteer labor and donated materials, making the program affordable.
 Habitat affiliates do not earn profits from the homes they build and sell.
 Families must meet certain criteria, (defined below), in order to qualify for the program.

-Habitat Worcester is building a 3BR 2 BA Home in Bishopville MD!
+Habitat Worcester is now accepting applications for 3BR 2.5 BA Residential Townhouse Units in Pocomoke, MD!

 General Guidelines for Partner Family Selection:

-• First review guidelines to make sure you meet the preliminary requirements before inquiring
+• First review guidelines to make sure you meet ALL of the preliminary requirements before inquiring

 • Applicants who move into the full application round and supply all required documentation in a timely manner will be given first consideration